 CSP decision makers planning their infrastructure trajectories necessarily have cloud-based container environments on their radars.
 SS8 participates in this ecosystem with Xcipio’s Kubernetes-native DNA, delivering unmatched performance and versatility.
 It can also be deployed using dedicated compute instances on Amazon Web Services (AWS).
 Xcipio itself draws on SS8’s more than two decades of experience in lawful intelligence platforms.
 Paired with Kubernetes, the SS8 platform combines well-proven technology with a forward-looking deployment model.

 About Mr. Syed Hussain

-Mr. Hussain has spent 20 years working in the telecommunication industry and brings significant technical expertise to his role as Head of Product Management for Lawful Interception products for SS8.
-Mr. Hussain represents SS8 in both ETSI and 3GPP standards bodies and at technology summits.
+Syed Hussain has spent more than 20 years working in the telecommunication and cyber security industry in Engineering and Product Management leadership roles.
+He brings significant technical expertise to his role as VP of Product Management for SS8’s Lawful Intelligence products, covering Service Providers and Law Enforcement market domains.
+He has led architecture and design of 4G and 5G Lawful Interception solutions in Cloud and non-cloud environments.
+Syed represents SS8 in both ETSI and 3GPP standards bodies and at technology summits and holds a BS in Computer Science and Engineering.
 You can learn more about Syed on his LinkedIn profile here.